Doishy/Doomsday-Codex/articles/Check_the_Statisteks.md

 Massive shout outs to all those who have contributed results to this project especialy d8dk32 and Hulahula who are MTGO League Machines!
 All I ask is that everyone keeps up with the data recording.
-The more we continueing with this, the more results, the more accurate a snapshot we can keep on how the deck is performing.
+The more we keep up with this, the more results, the more accurate a snapshot we can keep on how the deck is performing.